11 Jul Top 5 Ways to use IGTV to increase Instagram Engagement

 IGTV is Instagram’s newest standalone ‘long-form, vertical video’ app, also accessible through the original Instagram app (Hint: The IGTV icon at the top-right of your screen).

-Unlike its original counterpart, the IGTV app lets creators upload videos up to 60 minutes in length, and that too in a vertical, full-screen format.
+Unlike its original counterpart, the IGTV app lets creators upload videos up to 60 minutes in length, in a vertical, full-screen format.
 You can also upload videos directly from your phone and computer.

 As soon as you open the app, a video directly starts playing.
 You can swipe to move onto the next one, or scroll up to open a tab with options like “Following”, “For You” and “Popular” to help you find content.